-Barry Newman is a partner in the firm and has been a member for more than 14 years.
-His primary focus is on aviation law, transportation accidents, premises liability and products liability claims.
-He has represented aviation Plaintiffs and Defendants in aviation-related claims arising in Florida, Arizona, New Mexico, Texas, Connecticut, Oklahoma, Kansas, West Africa, Afghanistan, Kenya and Saudi Arabia and has trial experience in the State and Federal court system, including a number claims involving the United States Government.
+Barry Newman is a Board Certified and AV-rated partner in the firm and has been a member for 19 years.
+His primary focus is on Wrongful Death and catastrophic injury claims arising from transportation accidents involving aircraft, trucks, boats, motorcycles, cars and pedestrians.
+He also handles premises liability and products liability claims.
+He has represented plaintiffs and defendants in claims arising in Florida, Arizona, New Mexico, Texas, Connecticut, Oklahoma, Kansas, West Africa, Afghanistan, Kenya and Saudi Arabia and has trial experience in Kenya and various U.S. Federal and State courts.

-- Martindale Hubbell AV®peer-review rating.
+- Rated “AV” (Preeminent) by Martindale Hubbell peer-review rating.
 (The highest peer rating an attorney can achieve);

-- Florida Coastal School of Law, Adjunct law professor teaching courses in Florida Civil & Criminal Procedure, Counseling, Personal Injury Litigation and Aviation Law; (Jacksonville, FL., 2006-Present);
+- Florida Coastal School of Law, Adjunct law professor teaching courses in Florida Civil & Criminal Procedure, Counseling and Personal Injury Litigation; (Jacksonville, FL., 2006-2016);

 - Embry Riddle Aeronautical University; Aviation Law (Daytona Beach, FL.
 2006);